 Volume IV takes students through a variety of scavenger hunts.
 Follow along as Lucy and Albert learn about modern farming technology and identify items made from corn and soybeans.

 Click on the links below to download additional lesson plans and activities for your classroom.

 These materials are paid for by Indiana farmer checkoff dollars, and therefore only Indiana requests will be filled.
 Thank you for understanding.
 Please allow 4 weeks for processing and delivery.
 We cannot guarantee on-time delivery if requests are made without sufficient lead time.
-Please email firstname.lastname@example.org or call 317-644-2791 with any questions.
+PLEASE NOTE: Brand New Books are in development and will be available on May 1, 2019.
+We do not have enough supply of the old books to fulfill requests from now until May 1 and will not be ordering more old books.
+Thanks for your patience!
+Please email email@example.com or call 317-644-2791 with any questions.